philippkahr/docs-content/manage-data/ingest/transform-enrich/ingest-lag.md

 ## Logstash

-When Logstash is the mix we want to add a timestamp, this can only be done by using Ruby and the simplest form is this:
+When Logstash is added to the architecture we must add a timestamp, this can only be done by using Ruby and the simplest form is this:

 ```logstash
 ruby {